I get this question a lot at craft shows and wrote this to help you undersand how they are formulated.

-What is the difference between a Lotion vs. Cream vs. Salve?
+What is the difference between a Lotion, Cream, Body Butter and a Salve/Balm?

-Salve- A salve is simply a combination of oil(s) and beeswax.
+A salve or balm is a simple combination of oil(s) and beeswax.
 Beeswax is melted with the oil and then when it cools it will harden into your desired consistency.
 It's basically making a solid form of a herbal infused oil for ease of use.
-It can also have other things added to it (essential oils, butters, vitamin E, etc.) but it does not contain water.
-This gives it a long, stable shelf life (without added preservatives.
-The beeswax acts as a preservative in this case).
+It can also have other things added to it such as essential oils, nut & fruit butters, vitamin E, etc. but it does NOT contain water!.
+This gives it a long, stable shelf life without added preservatives.
+The beeswax acts as a preservative in this case.

-Lotion: A lotion is created when you take oil & water and blend it together using an emulsifying agent, typically emulsifying wax or beeswax and friction like a blender to combine it all together.
+Lotion: A lotion is created when you take oil & water and blend it together using an emulsifying agent such as emulsifying wax or beeswax and friction like a blender to combine it all together.
 Lotion usually has a higher concentration of water to oil (70% water, 20% oil, 10% emulsifying agent).
 Depending on whether or not you use preservatives, lotions will have a shorter shelf life due to the high concentration of water.
-(Lotions like creams are made with water and thus in order to have a stable shelf life, they either need to have preservatives added, or if you don't want to use a preservative, you need to store this at cool temperatures such as in the refrigerator in order to prevent the growth of yeast and bacteria.
-In which case they will last approx. 3-4 months.)
+Lotions like creams are made with water and thus in order to have a stable shelf life, they either need to have preservatives added, or if you don't want to use a preservative, you need to store this at cool temperatures such as in the refrigerator in order to prevent the growth of yeast and bacteria.
+In which case they will last approx. 3-4 months.

 Cream: A cream is also created when you take oil & water and blend it together using an emulsifying agent, typically emulsifying wax or beeswax.
 Creams have a higher concentration of oil in them than lotions (45% water, 45% oil, 5-10% emulsifying agent), making them thicker, heavier and more moisturizing.
-(Like lotions, creams have water and thus need a preserving agent or should be stored in the refrigerator for a longer shelf life.
-You can make a cream with a lower percentage of water, and a higher percentage of oil. e.g. 15-20% water or hydrosol, 60-80% oils & butters, 10-15% emulsifying agent)
+Like lotions, creams contain water and thus need a preserving agent or should be stored in the refrigerator.
+You can make a cream with a lower percentage of water, and a higher percentage of oil. e.g. 15-20% water or hydrosol, 60-80% oils & butters, 10-15% emulsifying agent).

-Body Butter: A body butter is created by blending natural butters like shea butter, cocoa, butter and/or mango butter.
-My body butter recipes usually tend to be a blend of butters and liquid carrier oils making them more malleable and easy to apply and absorb into the skin.
-(An example would be 60-70% butters and 30-40% oils).
+Body Butter: A body butter is created by blending natural butters like shea butter, cocoa, butter and/or mango butter with infused oils.
+My body butter blends usually tend to be a blend of butters and liquid carrier oils making them more malleable and easy to apply and absorb into the skin.
+An example would be 60-70% butters and 30-40% oils).
 True Body Butters should NOT contain water.